wbamberg/idl-reference/docs/nsICertOverrideService.md

  The implementation will store a fingerprint of the cert.
  The implementation will decide which fingerprint alg is used.

- @param aHostName The host (punycode) this mapping belongs to
- @param aPort The port this mapping belongs to, if it is -1 then it
-         is internaly treated as 443
- @param aCert The cert that should always be accepted
- @param aOverrideBits The errors we want to be overriden

 #### Parameters ####